Bill Of The Month: $4,836 Charge For Laughing Gas During Childbirth Is No Joke

 The delivery of the gas during labor has come back in vogue in the U.S. in the past few years as a less invasive alternative to an epidural administered by an anesthesiologist.

-With a tank in the hospital room, a woman in labor can take breaths of the gas, as she needs it.
+With a tank in the hospital room, a woman in labor can take breaths of the gas as she needs it.

 "Nitrous doesn't take away the pain so much as make you not care about it," Kerrschneider said, noting its mild euphoric effect.